-For a discussion on possible unanimous shareholder approval as requirement for political speech, see Bebchuk & Jackson, supra note 264, at 115.
+For a discussion on possible unanimous shareholder approval as requirement for political speech, see Bebchuk & Jackson, supra note 246, at 115.

-347 The following description is indebted to a recent article by former Chief Justice Leo Strine, in which he lays out the risks for a pluralistic society when corporations push a policy agenda to its various stakeholders and employees.
-See Strine, Good Corporate Citizenship, supra note 29, at 355-60.
+393 The following description is indebted to a recent article by former Chief Justice Leo Strine, in which he lays out the risks for a pluralistic society when corporations push a policy agenda to its various stakeholders and employees.
+See Strine, Good Corporate Citizenship, supra note 28, at 355-60.

-348 However, there are also shareholders, such as the shareholders described by Hart & Zingales who are interested in "values" and seek to balance financial and non-financial goals.
+394 However, there are also shareholders, such as the shareholders described by Hart & Zingales who are interested in "values" and seek to balance financial and non-financial goals.
 For the latter group, corporate governing may be seen as a way to align corporations with the broader societal objectives they care about.
-See Hart & Zingales, supra note 29.
+See Hart & Zingales, supra note 28.

-349 See supra Sections IV.A (discussing the business case) and IV.B (discussing the strategic case).
-Cf. Masconale & Sepe, supra note 30, at 305 ("Corporate activism increases, rather than reduces, shareholder value.").
-350 See e.g. Coates et al., supra note 277.
+395 See supra Sections A (discussing the business case) and B (discussing the strategic case).
+Cf. Masconale & Sepe, supra note 29, at 305 ("Corporate activism increases, rather than reduces, shareholder value.").

-351 See generally Bebchuk & Jackson, supra note 264 (discussing corporate political spending and proposing various measures including disclosures, independent director approval, and shareholder approval).
-See also Strine, Good Corporate Citizenship, supra note 29 (proposing a series of measures as guardrails against executive abuses).
+397 See generally Bebchuk & Jackson, supra note 246 (discussing corporate political spending and proposing various measures including disclosures, independent director approval, and shareholder approval).
+See also Strine, Good Corporate Citizenship, supra note 28 (proposing a series of measures as guardrails against executive abuses).

-352 Lin, supra note 55, at 1573.
-See also the literature cited supra in note 303.
-See Part II.A for a description of selected initiatives that benefit such categories.
+398 Lin, supra note28, at 1573.
+See also the literature cited supra in Section IV.A.2.b.
+See Section I.A I for a description of selected initiatives that benefit such categories.